rcrews/docs-website/runtime/7.0.0/concepts-storage.md

 #      how they differ from approaches used for traditional relational
 #      database schemas.
 ---
-Cloudera Runtime provides different types of storage components that you can use depending on your data requirements.
 Apache Hadoop HDFS is a distributed file system for storing large volumes of data.
-Apache Kudu is a columnar data store that enables fast analytics on rapidly changing data.
+# Apache Kudu is a columnar data store that enables fast analytics on rapidly changing data.